 - Acquire a broad general knowledge of and respect for public institutions and services in England.

 Through the ethos of our Academy, we encourage students to accept responsibility for their behaviour, to show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school, and to society more widely.
-We actively challenge opinions and behaviours that are contrary to fundamental British values.

 Student voice is a key driving force within the Academy; all students have the opportunity as an individual, as a member of a tutor group and within subject areas, to influence decision making and to have a voice.
 Students understand that they must use this voice responsibly.

 All students are regularly consulted and have the opportunity to have their voice heard through questionnaires and focus groups within curriculum areas, within the pastoral system and with the Governing Body.
 Our ‘You said… We did …’ approach to responding to student voice allows students to see the democratic process in operation.
-Staff and parental thoughts are also collected as part of our Quality Assurance strategy and to drive further improvement.

 Students within the Academy have key roles and responsibilities.
 Members of our school council are democratically elected by their peers, as are our Head Boy and Head Girl.
 Students holding leadership posts understand that they are accountable to the Academy community for the way in which they carry out these roles.